-Students are taught to increase their computer literacy and prepare for a technology-driven world.
-Computers are available in each classroom, two computer labs and the media center.
+Technology classes focus on computer literacy and preparing students for a technology-driven world.
 Lessons align with the International Society for Technology in Education (ISTE) standards.
 These standards promote technology-based activities in which students can achieve success in communication, daily living skills and learning.
+Laptops, iPads and smartboards are available in each classroom.